TheComamba/ursa_lumi/Documentation/Generation_Algorithm.md

 $$ m _ \ast = -0.2 - 2.5 \log _ {10} \left( \frac{L _ \ast}{L _ \odot d^2} \right) .$$

-The UrsaLumi input involves a threshold of apparent magnitude $m_<$ below which an apparent magnitude must be to be included (remember that lower magnitudes somewhat unintuitively denote brighter stars).
+The UrsaLumi input involves a limit of apparent magnitude $m_<$ below which an apparent magnitude must be to be included (remember that lower magnitudes somewhat unintuitively denote brighter stars).
 Because computers are awfully slow at calculating logarithms, this condition can be transformed:

 $$-0.2 - 2.5 \log_{10} \left( \frac{L_\ast}{L_\odot d^2} \right) < m_<$$